Dearest Dad,

 You taught me fortitude.

-You have always been inventive, working in the workshop creating whatever you’ve had up your sleeve in that moment.
+You have always been inventive, working in the workshop creating whatever you’ve had file000346276799up your sleeve in that moment.
 You created a smoker from an old refrigerator, you built us a tree house, tree swings, and handcrafted gifts.
 You landscaped our entire yard, complete with volleyball court, gardens and a wooded area with paths to play hide ‘n seek.

 You taught me creativity.